Please Don't Sympathise

-"Please Don't Sympathise" is a song by Scottish singer Sheena Easton, recorded for her 1982 album, Madness, Money & Music.
+"Please Don't Sympathise" is a song by Scottish singer Sheena Easton, recorded for her 1982 album Madness, Money & Music.
 It was written by Steve Thompson and produced by Christopher Neil.
-In 1983, Canadian singer Celine Dion recorded the song in French, titled "Ne me plaignez pas".
-It was included on her album, Les chemins de ma maison and released as a single in 1984.
+In 1983, Canadian singer Celine Dion recorded a French-language adaptation titled "Ne me plaignez pas" for her album Les chemins de ma maison, and it was later released as a single in 1984.

 Celine Dion version

-"Ne me plaignez pas" (English: "don't pity me") is a song recorded by Canadian singer Celine Dion for her 1983 album, Les chemins de ma maison.
-It is a French-language adaptation of "Please Don't Sympathise", originally recorded by Sheena Easton in 1982.
-French words were written by Eddy Marnay and the song was produced by René Angélil.
-Dion also recorded an extended version of "Ne me plaignez pas", which appeared on her 1983 compilation, Du soleil au cœur.
+"Ne me plaignez pas" (lit.
+'Don't pity me') is the French-language adaptation of "Please Don't Sympathise", recorded by Canadian singer Celine Dion for her 1983 album Les chemins de ma maison.
+The French lyrics were written by Eddy Marnay, and the track was produced by René Angélil.
+Dion also recorded an extended version, which appeared on her 1983 compilation Du soleil au cœur.

 In April 1984, "Ne me plaignez pas" was released as the second single from Les chemins de ma maison in Quebec, Canada.
-On 14 April 1984, it entered the charts in Quebec, spending eight weeks on it and peaking at number eleven.
+On 14 April 1984, it entered the Quebec chart, where it spent eight weeks and reached number 11.